Luminawater/juketogether/docs/README-SUPABASE.md

 2. **Set up Supabase database:**
    - Go to your Supabase project: https://supabase.com/dashboard
    - Open the SQL Editor
-   - Run the SQL from `supabase-setup.sql` to create the tables
+   - Run the SQL from `migrations/supabase-setup.sql` to create the tables

 3. **Configure environment variables:**
    - Copy `.env.example` to `.env`